TUM-AVS/Frenetix-RL/README.md

 ### Requirements
 The software is  developed and tested on recent versions of Linux.
 We strongly recommend to use [Ubuntu 22.04](https://ubuntu.com/download/desktop) or higher.
-For the python installation, we suggest the usage of Virtual Environment with Python 3.10 or Python 3.9 For the development IDE we suggest [PyCharm](http://www.jetbrains.com/pycharm/)
+For the python installation, we suggest the usage of a Virtual Environment with Python 3.10 or Python 3.9.
+For the development IDE we suggest [PyCharm](http://www.jetbrains.com/pycharm/)